It’s banned books week!

 I grew up in a small town in Texas, I know about that banned life.
 I’m now a book rebel, defending books and introducing my children to banned books.
 Hopefully, they’ll grow to be amazing free thinkers.

 Maybe you thought banned books were a thing of the past, a label that classic books survived –the most recent banned book on this list took place in 2012!
-That’s only 7 years ago.
-The last book on this list is the most banned in children’s literature and admittedly not one of my favorites yet the entire series sits on our shelf because my children liked them.
+That was only seven years ago.
+The last book on this list is the most banned in children’s literature and admittedly not one of my favorites, yet the entire series sits on our shelf because my children liked them.

 Below I’ve listed the books seen on this shelf and a brief summary of why they were banned.
 The books challenged in Ban This Book are real books that have actually been challenged or banned within the last thirty years.
 A printable list can be found at the end.